robinlegault/SSFCTP/README.md

 `util.c` : defines basic operations on data structures, random number generation method, etc.

 `util.h` : header file associated with `util.c`.
 Defines the custom data structures that are used in the rest of the code

+`instances` : folder containing the instances used for the experiments of Section 7.2